 The last thing I tried was using confetti nail polish directly on a raw egg.
 It worked like magic.
 Seriously, the easiest thing ever and I think it would be great for all kinds of glittery nail polish, too.

 Hope you enjoy making your own bookish easter eggs!
 Let me know what you think in the COMMENTS below.
-And for more bookish holiday fun, check out my post on how to make DIY: Vintage + Lace-Up Harry Potter Tees.
+And for more bookish arts & crafts, check out my post on how to make DIY: Vintage + Lace-Up Harry Potter Tees.